-Regardless of where you have your pet spayed or neutered, do some research first to make sure you're comfortable with the level of care your pet will receive.
+Regardless where you have your pet spayed or neutered, do some research first to make sure you're comfortable with the level of care your pet will receive.
 If possible, get a tour of the facility – including the surgery room.
-Ask about anesthesia – how it's done, as well as how your pet will be monitored while s/he is under anesthesia.
-Spay/neuter surgery requires general anesthesia, and anesthetized patients should be closely monitored for problems.
+Ask about anesthesia – how it's done, as well as how your pet will be monitored while she or he is under anesthesia.
+Spay/neuter surgery requires general anesthesia, and anesthetized patients should be monitored closely for problems.
 If complications arise, they should be addressed quickly to ensure that your pet has the best chance for a full recovery.
-Regardless of where your pet is spayed or neutered, a veterinarian should make sure your pet is healthy enough for surgery, stays healthy throughout the surgery, is provided with appropriate pain control, and recovers from the surgery as well as it should.
+No matter where your pet is spayed or neutered, a veterinarian should make sure your pet is healthy enough for surgery, stays healthy throughout the surgery, is provided with appropriate pain control, and recovers from the surgery as well as it should.
 If any problems develop, your veterinarian is there to address them.
-Ask how your pet's pain will be controlled after surgery.
+Ask also how your pet's pain will be controlled after surgery.
 Always make sure you're comfortable with the facility and the people who will care for your pet.